Snowpipe Streaming

 The SDK makes REST API calls to Snowflake.
 You might need to adjust your network firewall rules to allow connectivity.

 The API requires a custom Java application interface capable of pumping rows of data and handling encountered errors.
-You are responsible for ensuring the application runs continuously and can recover from failure.
-For a given set of rows, the API supports the equivalent of ON_ERROR = CONTINUE | ABORT.
-ABORT aborts the entire batch after the first error is found and is the default setting, and CONTINUE continues to load the data if errors are found.
+You are responsible for ensuring that the application runs continuously and can recover from failure.
+For a given batch of rows, the API supports the equivalent of ON_ERROR = CONTINUE | SKIP_BATCH | ABORT.

 The application should capture errors using the response from the insertRow (single row) or insertRows (set of rows) methods.